-$\checkmark$ To create, from the microfinance model of PKSF an integrated development model for employment and poverty alleviation which will be able to free the beneficiary households from

-$\checkmark$ To initiate a sustainable rural development and poverty alleviation program by coordinating the activities of local government and microfinance institutions and establishing effective relationship between the two through restructuring of the activities of the microfinance
+- ✓ To create, from the microfinance model of PKSF an integrated development model for employment and poverty alleviation which will be able to free the beneficiary households from poverty within the next five years in a sustainable way. - ✓ To make the role of microfinance institutions in employment and poverty alleviation more - ✓ To initiate a sustainable rural development and poverty alleviation program by coordinating the activities of local government and microfinance institutions and establishing effective relationship between the two through restructuring of the activities of the microfinance organizations.